Band musicians -- United States -- 20th century.

 Subject Source: Unspecified ingested source

 Found in 3 Collections and/or Records:

-Overview Frank Mancini (1886-1964) was an influential music educator in the Modesto, California.
-This collection focuses on his teaching and conducting career there and includes music programs of many of Mancini's ensembles and guest conducting appearances; correspondence with important musicians of the time including William Revelli, Edwin Franko Goldman, and others; instructional materials from Mancini's years as an educator; awards earned by Mancini and his bands; audio recordings of an interview...
+Abstract Frank Mancini (1886-1964) was an influential music educator in Modesto, California.
+This collection focuses on his teaching and conducting career there and includes music programs of many of Mancini's ensembles and guest conducting appearances; correspondence with important musicians of the time including William Revelli, Edwin Franko Goldman, and others; instructional materials from Mancini's years as an educator; awards earned by Mancini and his bands; audio recordings of an interview with...

 Abstract A conductor and cornetist, Kenneth Slater (1917-2005) was involved with numerous bands throughout his career.
 He performed with the "The President's Own" United States Marine Band and the United States Army Field Band, where he was the cornet soloist for nearly a decade.
 Later he became the director of the Almas Temple Band (Washington, DC) and Hagerstown Municipal Band (Maryland).
 In addition, Slater was also a charter member of the Shrine Bandmasters, a Past President of the Pennsylvania...